 If after our confirmation has been issued you wish to change any part of your travel arrangements, we will make every effort to help you do this, subject to availability and the type of ultimate product suppliers (airlines, car-hire companies, hotels etc), you have chosen and their cancellation/change charges details of which will be provided to you on request at any time including prior to booking.
 If you want to change any details regarding your flight reservation, airline rules mean that we may have to cancel your original flight and purchase a new one and you will be required to pay the full flight cost again.
 Please note for flights which are not part of a package holiday some airline rules and systems mean that it is impossible to transfer a seat to another person.
 We will charge you an administration charge of £75.00 per booking for flight inclusive arrangements and £40.00 per booking for ground only arrangements, and you will be liable to pay the hotel, car-hire, airline or other ultimate product charges resulting from your changes.
 NB: Once Airline Tickets are issued, usually 28 days prior to departure, changes are not permitted.
 Changes after airline tickets are issued will result in a 100% cancellation charge.

-For flight-only, our consolidated fares are mainly non-refundable in the event of your cancellation.
-Specific conditions are advised at the time of booking and are stated on your confirmation and itinerary receipt.
+For flight-only reservations, our consolidated fares are mainly non-refundable in the event of your cancellation.
+Please note certain tickets are both non-changeable & non-refundable.
+Any specific conditions are advised at the time of booking and are stated on your confirmation and itinerary receipt.

 We accept liability for matters which arise as a result of our negligence and/or breach of our contractual duty to exercise care in making arrangements for you, including any acts or omissions by our employees or agents.
 We also accept liability for any negligent act or omission of our suppliers who may operate elements of your holiday arrangements, including any claim involving death, personal injury or illness.
 However, in respect of carriage by air, sea and rail the company limits its liability to the extent of the relevant international convention.
 You are subjected to the terms and conditions of the carriers concerned some of which exclude or limit liability in respect of death, injury, delay and loss or damage to baggage.
 It is also important to note that if delays diversions or rescheduling or cancellation of your arrangements occurs by reason of unusual and unforeseeable circumstances beyond our control or that of our suppliers, the consequences of which could not have been avoided even if all due care had been exercised such as war, a state of war, riot, fire, civil strife, industrial action, terrorist activity, natural or nuclear disaster, adverse weather conditions or other conditions amounting to force majeure we will not be liable.
 In these circumstances we will also not pay any resulting expenses or additional costs.